Lockheed Martin F-35 Lightning II: Design and production

 The first F-35A, designated AA-1, was rolled out at Fort Worth on 19 February 2006 and first flew on 15 December 2006 with chief test pilot Jon S. Beesley at the controls.
 (Note: This first prototype lacked the weight optimization from SWAT.)
 In 2006, the F-35 was given the name "Lightning II" after the Lockheed P-38 Lightning of World War II.
 Some USAF pilots have nicknamed the aircraft "Panther" instead, and other nicknames include "Fat Amy" and "Battle Penguin".

 The aircraft's software was developed as six releases, or Blocks, for SDD.
 The first two Blocks, 1A and 1B, readied the F-35 for initial pilot training and multi-level security.
 Block 2A improved the training capabilities, while 2B was the first combat-ready release planned for the USMC's Initial Operating Capability (IOC).
 Block 3i retains the capabilities of 2B while having new Technology Refresh 2 (TR-2) hardware and was planned for the USAF's IOC.
 The final release for SDD, Block 3F, would have full flight envelope and all baseline combat capabilities.
 Alongside software releases, each block also incorporates avionics hardware updates and air vehicle improvements from flight and structural testing.
 In what is known as "concurrency", some low rate initial production (LRIP) aircraft lots would be delivered in early Block configurations and eventually upgraded to Block 3F once development is complete.
 After 17,000 flight test hours, the final flight for the SDD phase was completed in April 2018.
 Like the F-22, the F-35 has been targeted by cyberattacks and technology theft efforts, as well as potential vulnerabilities in the integrity of the supply chain.

-The first F-35C flight sciences aircraft, CF-01, conducts a test flight over Chesapeake Bay in February 2011.
+The first F-35C flight sciences aircraft, CF-01, conducts a test flight over the Chesapeake Bay in February 2011.